hav4ik/hav4ik.github.io/portfolio/sections/about.md

 I'm currently a software engineer at [Microsoft][msft] in Redmond, United States.
 Working on customer-centric products of such scales is sooooo exciting!

-Previously, I worked as a computer vision engineer at [Samsung Research][srk] in Ukraine, specializing in Computer Vision and Neural Network Optimization for Mobile Devices.
-The background in Mathematics allows me to delve deeper into the theory behind Deep Learning.
+Previously, I worked as a computer vision engineer at [Samsung Research][srk] in Ukraine, specializing in Computer Vision and optimizing Neural Networks for resource-constrained Mobile Devices.

 On a side for fun, I [travel][travelog] to new places, [blog][blog] about stuffs I find exciting, paint, read (a lot of) Manga, and [play Go][ogs] (feel free to challenge me).
-Oh, I also started to compete on [Kaggle][kaggle] lately, due to Covid19 lockdown.
+Oh, I also started to compete on [Kaggle][kaggle] lately out of boredom.

 [msft]: https://www.microsoft.com
 [srk]: https://research.samsung.com/srk